Electricity Price Review

 Diagram showing the progress of prohibiting prompt payment discounts - current phase: evaluating need for action

-The EPR found that prompt payment discounts (PPDs) were excessively high, caused additional hardship for those who could least afford it and contributed to customer confusion when comparing prices.
-The Review recommended the government prohibit PPDs but allow reasonable late payment penalties that reflect the actual cost of recovering outstanding payments.
+The EPR found that prompt payment discounts (PPDs) were excessively high, caused additional hardship for those who could least afford it, and contributed to customer confusion when comparing prices.
+The Review recommended the Government prohibit PPDs but allow reasonable late payment penalties that reflect the actual cost of recovering outstanding payments.

-Before moving to prohibit PPDs, Cabinet agreed that the Minister of Energy and Resources should first write to electricity retailers highlighting the unfairness of PPDs and inviting them to ensure that any PPD offered would be reasonable.
+Before moving to prohibit PPDs, Cabinet agreed in 2019 that the Minister of Energy and Resources should first write to electricity retailers highlighting the unfairness of PPDs and inviting them to ensure that any PPD offered would be reasonable.
 If there was an unsatisfactory response from industry, proposals to regulate PPDs would be brought to Cabinet.

 Electricity Price Review – recommendation B7 [PDF, 854KB](external link)